allenai/beaker-gantry/README.md

 ...
 ```

-Then a conda `environment.yml` some where in your repository that specifies exactly how to install PyTorch on Beaker, e.g.:
+Then add a conda `environment.yml` somewhere in your repository that specifies exactly how to install PyTorch (and a CUDA toolkit) on Beaker, e.g.:

 ```yaml
 # beaker/environment.yml